Glass

 versatile human-created materials.
 Let's find out some more about it.

-Believe it or not, glass is liquid sand.
+Believe it or not, glass is made from liquid sand.
 You can

 make glass by heating ordinary sand (which is mostly made of silicon